tillbiskup/dokuwiki-caption/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-See the COPYING file in your DokuWiki folder for details
+See the LICENSE file in your DokuWiki folder for details